 An Example Of How Year-Round Pell (YRP) Works

-Under the YRP program, this student could receive an additional $2960 for the summer semester if they enrolled full-time (12 credits).
+Under the YRP program, this student could receive an additional $3098 for the summer semester if they enrolled full-time (12 credits) for both the fall and spring semesters AND enrolls full-time (12 credits) for the summer semester.

-If the student enrolls half-time (six credits) summer semester, the student would receive a $1480 Federal Pell Grant for summer, or one-half of a full award.
+If the student, in this example, enrolls half-time (six credits) for the summer semester, the student would receive a $1549 Federal Pell Grant award for summer, or one-half of a full award.

 Changes to Federal Student Aid Programs